Plant Rust Images: an open photo gallery of rusts from South Africa

 R4PlantPath

-I recently tweeted an animated GIF that depicted the yearly variation in efficacy of tebuconazole, a DMI fungicide, evaluated in field trials, for the control of soybean rust in a major soybean region of Brazil (Mato Grosso state).
+I recently Tweeted an animated GIF that depicted the yearly variation in efficacy of tebuconazole, a DMI fungicide, evaluated in field trials, for the control of soybean rust in a major soybean region of Brazil (Mato Grosso state).
 The Tweet got a lot of attention, not only because of the important issue, but I think also because of the nice way to visualize the data.
 So I decided to share the R code use to produce the animation for others' presentations.

 What is going on in OPP? a quick summary of the first five months